omgnetwork/OIP/0002-internal-exchange-mechanism.md

 ### `/transaction.calculate` endpoint

-Calculate the amount of minted tokens to be exchanged, used for confirming the exact amount with the user before executing the actual exchange.
+Calculate the amount of minted tokens to be exchanged, used for confirming the exact amount with the user before executing the actual transaction.

   - Use this endpoint to avoid discrepancies between how endpoint consumer and the server calculates the exchange amount.
   - Errors are returned if it is anticipated to happen in an actual transfer.